Ashanti and Nelly's Romance Timeline: From Young Love to Parenthood

-Following the couple's big announcement, take a look back at their relationship through the years.
+Following the couple's engagement and baby announcements, take a look back at their relationship through the years.

 Ashanti and Nelly are proving that the second time's the charm.
 The singer and rapper, who rekindled their longtime, on-again, off-again romance last year after calling it quits in 2013, have become inseparable since they sent the R&B world into a frenzy after being spotted together for the first time last year.